Chauhan-Purushottam/C/README.md

-This is the collection basic but important program in Java.
+This is the collection of basic but important program in Java.